 Identify Your Company Goals & Priorities

-What do you want your team-building activities to achieve?
+What do you want your team-building strategy to achieve?
 By when?

 Deciding on these priorities before organising your team-building event doesn’t just help with hiring the right team or organising the right activities, it also means:

 - If hiring an external team-building specialist, you can tell them exactly what you are hoping to achieve and let them devise a custom, personalised event for you

 - You can also discuss these goals with your employees in order to align everyone’s objectives for the team day and increase the chances that they learn the right lessons

 - Having you, your team and the event organisers on the same page beforehand makes measuring your achievement afterwards a lot more manageable